andywer/webpack-blocks/docs/MIGRATION-GUIDE.md

 ### A concise migration example

-A simple babel block in the old v0.4:
+A simple Babel block written for the old v0.4 API would look like this:

 ```js
 function babel () {